 The Mayo Clinic identifies 16 common physical causes of ED.
-These include diseases such as diabetes, obesity, and multiple sclerosis (MS).
+These include diseases such as:

-Surgery that affects your pelvic area, such as prostate surgery, is another common physical cause.
+Surgery that affects your pelvic area, such as prostate surgery, is another potential physical cause of ED.

-According to Johns Hopkins Medicine, ED is a “known potential complication” of surgery for prostate cancer.
+According to the James Buchanan Brady Urological Institute at Johns Hopkins, ED is a “known potential complication” of surgery for prostate cancer.